zhuqianqian/Passbook/README.md

 ### About Synchronization

-Currently the synchronization uses Google Play Games snapshot service and the integration with Google Drive is under development.
-It is to be available in 2.0.
+Synchronization before version 2 uses Google Play Games snapshot service, which can save up to 3MB data.
+The integration with Google Drive is underdevelopment and it is to be available in version 2.0.

 ### About the Name
 PwdBook was originally called Passbook.
-After I realized many other apps also use this name, I decided to change it to PwdBook, another abbreviation form of <Password Book>.
+After I realized many other apps also use this name, I decided to change it to PwdBook, another abbreviation form of "Password Book".
 For all releases before version 2.0, the name was Passbook.

 Download
 -------